 The signal for a driver to come into the pits, usually to allow officials to inspect it to determine whether it can run safely after an accident.
-It may also mean that officials have already decided the car is to slow or too dangerous to continue running, as when it has a serious oil leak that makes the track slippery.
+It may also mean that officials have already decided the car is too slow or too dangerous to continue running, as when it has a serious oil leak that makes the track slippery.

 This flag is displayed by corner workers around the track to signal to a driver that a faster car is either approaching (steady flag) or attempting a pass (waved flag).
-The driver being flagged has no obligation to do anything other than be alert, maintain the racing line and avoid intentionally obstructing the faster car.
+The driver being flagged has no obligation to do anything other than be alert, maintain the racing line, and avoid intentionally obstructing the faster car.

 Brakes.
 Used in the expression "jumped on the binders."